 The very steep and rugged terrain of the Shining Rock Wilderness includes five mountains that rise above 6000 feet.
 At 6030 feet, Cold Mountain is the highest point in the Wilderness.
-These mountains run along a 10-mile range known as the Shining Rock Ledge, which offer spectacular panoramic views and diverse habitats.
+These mountains run along a 10-mile range known as the Shining Rock Ledge, which offer spectacular panoramic views and diverse natural habitats.

-Meandering through the heart of the Wilderness is the famous Art Loeb Trail, a National Recreation Trail that traverses over the highest peaks and balds, and can be used to reach the summit of Cold Mountain.
+Meandering through the heart of the Wilderness is the renowned Art Loeb Trail, a National Recreation Trail that traverses over the highest peaks and balds, and can be used to reach the summit of Cold Mountain.
 The Art Loeb is considered by many to be one the most scenic trails in the region.

 |Hiking in the Shining Rock Wilderness|